NocturneCrowz/progetto-rdc/README.md

 7- Scan all ports

-8- Retry scan for ports with no answer scans
+8- Retry scan for ports with no answer

 9- Clear button for the answers window